sameralsayed/PHP-CRUD-Generator/README.md

 name
 age
 ```
-Because I got pages, add, edit, view, index with a database file and a CSS file
+Pages created, add, edit, view, index with a database file and a CSS file

 # support us with crypto
 ```python